lcmd-epfl/MolCraftDiffusion/tutorials/01_training_diffusion/README.md

 This project uses a powerful configuration framework called [Hydra](https://hydra.cc/).
 The easiest and cleanest way to use it is to have **one single YAML file for your experiment** where you define all your custom settings.

+**Important Note:** The configuration files for this tutorial must be placed in the `configs/` directory at the root of the project for the scripts to read the settings.

 ### Step 1: Create Your Experiment File

 Your experiment file is your personal workspace.
 Start by copying the example template: